stouffer/EvoGeoModules/manuscript/manuscript.md

 is therefore the ratio between the the number of locations in which they were observed to interact ($L_{ij}$) and the number of locations in which both were observed to be present ($C_{ij}$).
-Because $L_{ij} \in [0,C_{ij}]$, this measure takes values in $[0,1]$.
-Larger values reflect high spatial consistency.
+Because $L_{ij} \in [0,C_{ij}]$, this measure takes values in $[0,1]$ where larger values reflect high spatial consistency.
 Note that although they are reported as 0 (*i.e.* having no interactions), we actually have no information about species pairs that have never co-occurred;
 this is a common, but hard-to-correct-for, feature of spatially replicated